 Martyr cults, feasts, pilgrimage, and relics

 After completing my Ph.D., I transitioned to the field of New Testament/Early Christianity through fellowships and academic positions ay Yale University and North Carolina’s Research Triangle.
 I currently teach New Testament/Early Christianity at UNC-Chapel Hill.

-I completed my doctoral training win an interdisciplinary linguistics program.
-My training incorporated multiple languages critical to the study of Christianity in the first millennium CE, including Greek, Armenian, Latin, Hebrew, Aramaic/Syriac, Gothic, and Old Church Slavic.
+I completed my doctoral training in an interdisciplinary linguistics program, studying languages critical to the study of Christianity in the first millennium CE.

 Awards & Fellowships